Remember: Thesis research is an iterative process, much like the design process.

 Bear in mind that your research question and thesis premise will evolve as you progress in your research.
 This is good!
 Trying to force your research findings to fit your original question is not only unscholarly, it will result in less original and thought-provoking research outcomes.

 The pages included in this guide to Senior Thesis Research are intended to direct you to helpful resources available to you through Princeton University Library, but many valuable resources exist outside of our library system as well.
 Make an appointment with me to discuss your topic, and I can help you identify materials that will be useful to your research process.
-I am available 6 days a week via Zoom - contact me via email to set up a research appointment.
+I am available for brief in-person research meetings this semester and available 5 days a week via Zoom - contact me via email to set up a research appointment.
 Happy researching to you.

 Start by keeping track of EVERYTHING you read, consult, annotate, etc., because this gives you a headstart on creating your bibliography, footnotes, and/or endnotes.
 It is nearly impossible to retrace your research steps effectively at the end of the process, so do yourself a favor by keeping track from the start.